thejayduck/Bismuth/README.md

 - [To-Do](#to-do)

 ## About
-rust-wallpaper is a lightweight Rust script that sets your desktop wallpaper to the latest daily Bing image.
+Bismuth is a lightweight Rust script that sets your desktop wallpaper to the latest daily Bing image.

 ## Dependencies
 |Dependency|Link                                              |